 yoga → “yoga-ness”; the state of yoga

-Sanskrit has many different root and nominal suffixes.
-We can use these suffixes to quickly and simply create a variety of complex and expressive words.
+Sanskrit has many different root and nominal suffixes, and we can use these suffixes to create a variety of complex and expressive words.

 What does “vowel strengthening” mean?